VitorNoe/inglesTrabalho2/README.md

 # Microcontroller Adder Project

-This repository contains the source code for a microcontroller-based 4-bit adder, originally developed by Glauber Kiss de Souza for the SENAC NH course "Técnico em Desenvolvimento de Sistemas" under the discipline of Análise Orientada a Técnicas.
+This repository contains the source code for a microcontroller-based 4-bit adder, originally developed by Glauber Kiss de Souza for the SENAC NH course "Técnico em Desenvolvimento de Sistemas" under the discipline.

 ## Project Overview